Optimising the relative entropy under semidefinite constraints: Results

+\textit{-- Heuristic methods:}\; Motivated by the observation that our approximation reduces to a linear program when $\rho$ and $\sigma$ commute—and, in particular, $\tr^+[\sigma s - \rho]$ is then piecewise linear, i.e., a sum of affine segments combined via a pointwise maximum—we conclude that in this case a finite set of grid points already suffices for an exact result, due to the affine nature of our approximations.
+Consequently, a heuristic should also allow for routines that drop points from $\mathbf{t}$ in order to remain resource-efficient.

-\textit{-- Heuristic methods:}\; More sophisticated refinement strategies should also make use of $c_u$ and also allow for routines to drop points from $\mathbf t$, in order to stay resource efficient.
-This is in particular for the inner approximation, i.e. the upper bounds important.
-Here one can really delete all grid points except the one of the current optimiser in the iteration round before, because the upper bound is a continuous function in $s$.
-This yields a very efficient heuristic for getting good upper bounds.
-This is possible due to the fact that we approximate the curves coming from $\tr^+[\sigma s - \rho]$ with a convex, continuous function from above.
-Moreover even in practise the strategy of \autoref{cor:prop_conv} becomes insightful, because we can use the fact that the influence of grid points close to $\lambda$ is less than on the interval $(0,1)$ in particular.
-This is of particular importance for the lower bounds.
+This is especially relevant for the inner approximation, i.e., the upper bounds.
+In fact, one can delete all grid points except the one corresponding to the current optimizer from the previous iteration, since the upper bound is a continuous function of $s$.
+This yields a highly efficient heuristic for obtaining good upper bounds, made possible by the fact that we approximate the curves defined by $\tr^+[\sigma s - \rho]$ from above using a convex, continuous function.
 In comparison to the upper bounds, the lower bound \eqref{eq:relaxation_lower_bound} is not continuous.
-For this reason it is impossible to delete all points except the optimiser from the last round in iteration.
+For this reason it is impossible to delete grid points.
 Therefore it becomes even more important to control the grid points wisely.
 An additional, but not rigorous way of getting the sequence of values monotone is that we can include a convex constraint such that the solver is enforced to stay monotone.
 Of course this destroys the fact that we want provable upper or lower bounds.
 But interestingly one can enforce monotony for a couple of rounds, then using the resulting pair of optimal states as a warm start without this constraint.
 This method is efficient and leads to good results\footnote{To the best of our knowledge, warm starts with cvx are not possible in MATLAB.
 However, in Python it is possible and we run this heuristic in a Python program. }.

-In conclusion we show in \autoref{fig:results} in the left plot the quadratic convergence of \autoref{cor:prop_conv} in dimension $4$.
-We plot the error corresponding to the grid from \autoref{cor:prop_conv} in dependence of the number of grid points for a generic instance.
-In the left plot of \autoref{fig:results} we do a regression with assumed regression function $n \mapsto \frac{c}{n^2}$ for a regression parameter $c$.
-The analysis shows that $c$ is close to the selected $\lambda$ as proposed in \autoref{cor:prop_conv}.
-This leads us to the conclusion that we have obtained the correct asymptotic convergence behaviour.